calvincs/xrpl-account-index/README.md

     @xrp-ledger-tom :  407872702D6C65646765722D746F6D3A  // XRP Ledger TOML Object
 ```

-meta.json file is updated to reflect indexing status, and links to data sources of intrest.
+meta.json file is updated to reflect indexing status, and links to data sources of interest.

 all non matching entries are deposited into the debug file
 ```ruby